Returning Veterans' Homestead Exemption

 - The documents must state that you are returning from an armed conflict involving the armed forces of the U.S. within the tax year that you are requesting this exemption.

 - This program is only available for veterans for the year returning from the armed conflict therefore there is no renewal.

 - This Returning Veterans' Homestead Exemption reduces the net taxable assessed value by $5,000 for the tax year the veteran returned from an armed conflict.

 - The actual tax savings is dependent on the applicable tax rate.
-Typical savings for 2009 pay 2010 is about $286.
+Typical savings is about $375.